About GenerationNation

 • Know first-hand how their governments and communities work

-• Can find and use news and civic information
+• Can find and are able to use good sources of news and civic information

-• Build social capital, knowledge, and experience for civic leadership and problem-solving, now and for the future
+• Build social capital, knowledge, experience and readiness for leadership, college, career, and civic life

 Programs